-Sunflower seeds are high in essential vitamins and minerals, including zinc and vitamin e.
+Seeds and nuts are generally high in essential vitamins and minerals, including zinc and vitamin e.
 Both are so important for the immune system, blood healthy, muscle repair and beauty restoration.
 And the maple syrup actually has some essential minerals, much more useful than refined sugar would.

 Why You Need To Make Chocolate Peanut Butter Bars

 There are so many reasons to love this recipe!

 1. The bars can be made in one hour.

 2. They are naturally vegan, gluten-free and nut-free if needed.

-3. Each bar has 12 grams of protein, and provides a powerful energy bar to support your busy day or workout or afternoon slump.
+3. Each bar has lots of protein, and provides a powerful energy bar to support your busy day or workout or afternoon slump.